-The Management of the Company is responsible for the selection and use of appropriate accounting policies and their application.
+The Management of the Company is responsible for the selection and use of appropriate accounting policies and the appropriateness of accounting policies and their application.
 Critical accounting policies and practices are those that are both most important to the portrayal of the Company's financial condition and results and require management's most difficult, subjective, or complex judgments, often as a result of the need to make estimates about the effects of matters that are inherently uncertain.
 The Company's significant and critical accounting policies and practices are disclosed below as required by generally accepted accounting principles.